gohugoio/hugo/content/commands/hugo_benchmark.md

 ### Options

 ```
   -b, --baseURL string             hostname (and path) to the root, e.g. http://spf13.com/
   -D, --buildDrafts                include content marked as draft
   -E, --buildExpired               include expired content
   -F, --buildFuture                include content with publishdate in the future
       --cacheDir string            filesystem path to cache directory.
 Defaults: $TMPDIR/hugo_cache/
       --canonifyURLs               if true, all relative URLs will be canonicalized using baseURL
       --cleanDestinationDir        remove files from destination not found in static directories
   -c, --contentDir string          filesystem path to content directory
   -n, --count int                  number of times to build the site (default 13)
       --cpuprofile string          path/filename for the CPU profile file
   -d, --destination string         filesystem path to write files to
       --disable404                 do not render 404 page
-      --disableKinds strings    disable different kind of pages (home, RSS etc.)
+      --disableKinds stringSlice   disable different kind of pages (home, RSS etc.)
       --disableRSS                 do not build RSS files
       --disableSitemap             do not build Sitemap file
       --enableGitInfo              add Git revision, date and author info to the pages
       --forceSyncStatic            copy all files when static is changed.
   -h, --help                       help for benchmark
       --i18n-warnings              print missing translations
       --ignoreCache                ignores the cache directory
   -l, --layoutDir string           filesystem path to layout directory
       --memprofile string          path/filename for the memory profile file
       --noChmod                    don't sync permission mode of files
       --noTimes                    don't sync modification time of files
       --pluralizeListTitles        pluralize titles in lists using inflect (default true)
       --preserveTaxonomyNames      preserve taxonomy names as written ("Gérard Depardieu" vs "gerard-depardieu")
       --renderToMemory             render to memory (only useful for benchmark testing)
   -s, --source string              filesystem path to read files relative from
       --stepAnalysis               display memory and timing of different steps of the program
       --templateMetrics            display metrics about template executions
       --templateMetricsHints       calculate some improvement hints when combined with --templateMetrics
   -t, --theme string               theme to use (located in /themes/THEMENAME/)
       --themesDir string           filesystem path to themes directory
       --uglyURLs                   if true, use /filename.html instead of /filename/
 ```

 ### Options inherited from parent commands